 Peter CKLAMOVSKI, who took over in June, finished the season in 11th place in the J1 league with 7 wins, 3 draws, and 7 losses.
 The man entrusted with rebuilding the capital club reflects on the season.

-A team that fans and supporters can be proud of and get excited about
+Fans and supporters can be proud of and excited about the team.

 Q: Please share your honest thoughts on the season as you took command midway through the season.